epiecs/vaultwarden-server/README.md

 1. `docker-compose pull`
 2. `docker-compose up -d`

+## Security

+After you have created the admin account please set the value of `SIGNUPS_ALLOWED` in the vaultwarden.env file to false.

 ## Sending emails

 You can enter the neccesary configuration in `config/vaultwarden/vaultwarden.env`.
 Be sure to fill in the correct domain including the protocol used (http|https) or the invite links won't work.